aellerton/demo-allauth-bootstrap/README.md

 ## tl;dr

-You'll need to do quick setup with providers like Facebook and Google, but after that this should "just work", out of the box.
+You'll need to do quick setup with providers like Facebook and Google, but after that you should have a Django project with user signup and management that "just works", out of the box.

 ## Objectives